intel/terraform-intel-aws-postgresql/README.md

   <img src="./images/logo-classicblue-800px.png" alt="Intel Logo" width="250"/>
 </p>

-# Intel Cloud Optimization Modules for Terraform
+# Intel® Cloud Optimization Modules for Terraform

+© Copyright 2022, Intel Corporation

-## Amazon RDS PostgreSQL module
+## AWS RDS PostgreSQL module

 This module can be used to deploy an Intel optimized Amazon RDS PostgreSQL Server database instance.
 Instance selection and PostgreSQL optimization are included by default in the code.